BitterSweetcandyshop/BitterSweet-Cogs/README.md

         - Deletes all saved remotes, there's no confirmation message.

 ### Todo
 - honestly to long to make a list, the features are any that are not related to data transfer for now since I don't want to destroy my vps and cost myself a lot of money...
-Maybe I should settup a donation feaute?
+Maybe I should settup a donation feature?
 I like money.